php/php-langspec/spec/10-expressions.md

 Execution of a `return` statement ([§§](11-statements.md#the-return-statement)) from within the source code terminates the intrinsic, and the value returned becomes the value returned by eval.
-If the source code is ill formed, eval returns `FALSE`;
+If the source code is ill formed, eval returns `false`;
-otherwise, eval returns `NULL`.
+otherwise, eval returns `null`.

 The source code is executed in the scope of that from which `eval` is called.